rugbyprof/5443-Data-Mining/Assignments/08-Research-Papers-Terms/README.md

 - normalized initialization
 - etc.

 Just to list a few.
 And by looking into "depth of a network", I came across "width of a network" as another common term.
+So make sure to define the "converse" or "complimentary" definition.

 This assignment is for each group to add the specific and common terms to this repos [wiki page](https://github.com/rugbyprof/5443-Data-Mining/wiki).